NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects
 {:.center}

-Here are the projects we are working on at NCIL:
+NCIL conducts research on language, using a combination of neuroimaging and behavioural measures.
+Here are the current projects we are working on at NCIL:
 {:.center}

 {% capture text %}
+What Makes a Skilled Reader?
+The Neurocognitive Imaging Lab needs your help to find out!
+We’re looking for students in grades 2 & 3 who speak English at home and at school, with normal hearing and normal (or corrected to normal) vision, to take part in a longitudinal neuroimaging study.
+The goal of the study is to characterize how individual differences in reading skills relate to children’s patterns of brain activation, and how these relationships change from Grade 2 to Grade 5.
+This project is currently recruiting children – they must be in grades 2 or 3, speak only English at home, and be enrolled in either standard English of French immersion programs at school.

+{%
+  include button.html
+  link="projects/What-Makes-a-Skilled-Reader"
+  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
+%}
+{:.center}
+{% endcapture %}
+{%
+  include feature.html
+  image="images/kids-reading-books.jpg"
+  link="projects/What-Makes-a-Skilled-Reader"
+  title="Reading Development (fMRI)"
+  flip=true
+  text=text
+%}

+{% capture text %}
+A brain-computer interface (BCI) is an electronic system that can convert an individual’s brain activity into control commands to operate devices, allowing systems to receive input directly from task-related brain signals.
+For this reason, BCIs offer promising assistive technology solutions for people suffering with severe motor dysfunction.
+Our research using EEG aims to maximize the performance of a BCI to distinguish target responses, for any user, at any time.

+{%
+  include button.html
+  link="projects/BCI"
+  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
+%}
+{:.center}
+{% endcapture %}
+{%
+  include feature.html
+  image="images/shutterstock_1048466104.jpg"
+  link="projects/BCI"
+  title="Brain-Computer Interfaces (BCI)"
+  text=text
+%}

+{% capture text %}
-Aphasia is a communication disorder that affects approximately 2.5 million people in North America, however currently most people with aphasia do not receive adequate treatment.
+Aphasia is a communication disorder that affects approximately 2.5 million people in North America.
+Unfortunately, most people with aphasia are not able to access adequate treatment.
 Computer-based therapies can help to address these problems as they provide people with access to a potentially cost-effective therapy, from the comfort of their own home.
-This project aims to develop, test, and commercialize a computer-based therapy for at-home rehabilitation of aphasia.
-This program has been developed, undergone initial testing, and is now recruiting participants with aphasia to participate in testing the refined design of the computer program.
+In our research project we are developing, and testing a computer-based therapy for at-home rehabilitation of aphasia, with the future goal of releasing a commercial product.
+The initial version of our web app has been developed and tested for usability, and is now undergoing efficacy testing.
+We are currently recruiting people with aphasia to participate in this study!

 {%
   include button.html